mdb/mdb.github.io/content/blog/2022-07-14-demystifying-terraform-provider-development.md

 ## Review of the basics

-First, let's re-establish a foundation, especially for those who may be less familiar with [Terraform](https://www.terraform.io/).
+First, let's establish a foundation, especially for those who may be less familiar with [Terraform](https://www.terraform.io/).

 ### Terraform fundamentals